Mathematical Modelling of Engineering Problems

 The MMEP is an open access journal.
 All contents are available for free, that is, users are entitled to read, download, duplicate, distribute, print, search or link to the full texts of the articles in this journal without prior consent from the publisher or the author.

 The MMEP welcomes original research papers, technical notes and review articles on various disciplines, including but not limited to:

 - Computer engineering

 - Mining engineering

 - Transportation engineering

-The MMEP is published quarterly in the last week of each March, June, September and December, with four regular issues (excluding special issues) and one volume per year.
+The MMEP is published quarterly in March, June, September and December, with four regular issues (excluding special issues) and one volume per year.

 - Open Submissions